playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ## Java Compile Time Components

-Just as Scala, Play now has components to enable [[Java Compile Time Dependency Injection|JavaCompileTimeDependencyInjection]].
+Just as in Scala, Play now has components to enable [[Java Compile Time Dependency Injection|JavaCompileTimeDependencyInjection]].
 The components were created as interfaces that you should `implements` and they provide default implementations.
 There are components for all the types that could be injected when using [[Runtime Dependency Injection|JavaDependencyInjection]].
 To create an application using Compile Time Dependency Injection, you just need to provide an implementation of `play.ApplicationLoader` that uses a custom implementation of `play.BuiltInComponents`, for example:

 ```java
 import play.routing.Router;